JWStudyHall/pong-browser-game/README.md

 ## Description

-A modern browser-based recreation of the classic Pong game, built with vanilla JavaScript and the HTML5 Canvas API.
-Two players, keyboard controls, escalating speed, and a static tennis-court background.
+A modern browser-based recreation of the classic Pong game, built with JavaScript and the HTML5 Canvas API.

-Simple on the surface.
-Surprisingly instructive under the hood.
+Two players, keyboard controls, escalating speed, and a tennis-court background with tennis ball.

 ## Features